Retailer – Leasing Dispute

 Herrick represented PEY Realty LLC, which is an entity formed for the benefit of the Chabad Lubavitch of the West Side, in an arbitration against an affiliate of Sackman Enterprises.
 In 2017, PEY entered into a contract to purchase a $30m community facility condominium unit in a new building being developed on W 96th St. The condominium unit, 6 floors and a cellar, was intended to house the Chabad’s permanent operations, including all religious, educational, and community services.
 In connection with the contract, PEY tendered a multi-million dollar down payment.
 The project experienced years of construction delays.
 Once it became clear that litigation was imminent, each party called defaults under the contract.
 After a three-day hearing, The Herrick team was able to secure an award directing that the down payment be returned to PEY, together with a significant award in additional money damages, including the lion’s share of attorneys’ fees.
 The Chabad can finally put the down payment to a productive use and resume its efforts to find a permanent home.

-Represented a large NY-based nursing home owner in the acquisition of 699 92nd Street in Brooklyn, NY, from a purchaser under contract who had filed for bankruptcy.
+Represented NY-based nursing home owner in section 363 acquisition of 699 92nd Street in Brooklyn, NY, from a purchaser who had filed for bankruptcy.
 The site is triple net leased to a non-profit integrated healthcare network that is New York State's largest healthcare provider and private employer.
+(E.D.N.Y.
+2021).

 Major Telephone Company – Appellate Win That May Benefit Utility Companies Throughout New York City